vincehass/Quantile-energy-Flow-with-GFN/README.md

 This repository `Quantile-Energy-Flow-with-GFlowNets` is focused on the implementation of Distributional Generative Flow Networks (GFlowNets) for local search.
 Specifically, the `distributional_flow.py` file located in the `grid` directory contains the implementation of a distributional version of GFlowNets designed to work on grid-based environments.
 This type of environment serves as a simplified testbed for evaluating the performance of GFlowNets under controlled conditions.

-### Overview of `distributional_flow.py`
+### Overview of `distributional flow`

-This file implements the core components of Distributional GFlowNets in a grid-based environment.
+This file implements the core components of Distributional GFlowNets in a grid-based environment and TFBIND for molecule generation.
 Distributional GFlowNets extend the GFlowNet framework by modeling the flow function as a distribution rather than a deterministic or point-based value.
 This allows the network to generate diverse outputs and handle uncertainty in the environment, making it more robust in scenarios with stochastic rewards.

 #### 1. **Imports and Dependencies**